 What is a barium enema?

-A barium enema is a procedure that involves administering a barium enema to outline the large intestine (colon and rectum) and then taking fluoroscopy x-rays of the area.
+A barium enema is a procedure that involves our physicians administering a barium enema to outline the large intestine (colon and rectum) and then taking fluoroscopy x-rays of the area.

 A tube is inserted into your rectum so that the barium solution can flow into your colon.